 SA = 3.14 × 6 × 16

 SA = 301.44

-Therefore, Surface area of right cone is 301.4 square cm.
+Therefore, Surface area of the right cone is 301.4 sq. cm.

 Question 2: Calculate the Volume of the right cone for the given radius 6 cm and height 10 cm.